SidneyBovet/smargn/data-generation/README.md

 ```

 ### 1gram generation _aka MapReduce_
-_Note: raw data are read from the 'input' folder on hdfs._
+_Note: The first jar must be run twice (once for each newspaper).
+Then the 2 output folders must be merged into an input folder for the second jar._
 ```bash
 cd 1gram-generation
 ./jar.sh